Have an old dresser than needs a bit of an upgrade? Here are 15 unique DIY dresser ideas . . . these will inspire you to get started!

 Have you ever decoupaged a dresser?
 I've only done it once – but it was one of my favorite Mod Podge projects of all time!
 Making over a piece of furniture is very rewarding.
 And I know that many of you have that dresser you've been eyeing at the Goodwill but you don't know what to do with . . . or one that is out in the garage that you haven't brought inside because it looks ugly.

-This is your answer.
-Grab your Mod Podge and decoupage a dresser!
+It's time to grab your Mod Podge and decoupage a dresser!
 It's hard to know where to begin, so I've found 15 ideas for you.
 Don't wait any longer to revamp that dresser.

 I know this sounds like an infomercial, but I'm passionate about Mod Podging furniture – as you might be able to tell.
 Scroll down to see the inspiration!